florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

   For example all source code is eventually compiled to native ISA instructions specific to some hardware and platform.
   Thus it is also theoretically possible to package source code such as Python or JavaScript source code and combine it with their specific runtimes inside a native plugin.

-== Technology comparison of existing plugin system technologies This section chooses appropriate plugin system technologies and software projects implementing a plugin system.
+== A technology comparison between existing plugin systems This section chooses appropriate plugin system technologies and software projects implementing a plugin system.
 Then the previously defined criteria will be evaluated for chosen technologies and projects.